top of page

 The arrival of the Friedman-Lieberthal clan in 1911 marked a turning point for communal life.
 Simon was preceded in Vryburg by his nephews and brother's-in-law, Sam and Lolly Friedman.
 Simon Lieberthal was married to Lea Friedman - the sister of Ester, Lolly and Sam.
 She was Simon's niece.
 As it was not legal for family to marry, Lea and Simon went to Mozambique to get married.

 The Freidman-Lieberthal nucleus drew others to Vryburg.
 If the Smollan's were the social, economic and Jewish core of the community in the previous decade, the coming decades would belong to the Talsen Jews.
 In effect, they were a clan.
-There were still many German Jews and Lithuanians, notably the Friedman brothers from Mazaik, but the pendulum swung towards Courland and Talsen.
+There were still German Jews and Lithuanians, notably Abe Lax and the Friedman brothers from Mazaik, but the pendulum swung towards Courland and Talsen.

 Ester Friedman, married Jack M (Jack) Silbert in Kimberley on 19 February 1926.
 Jack was already in Vryburg as early as 1920.
 Lolly Friedman married the sister of David and Joseph (Spider) Blumberg.
 Her name was Leah and she was originally married to Maurice David Toube, who according to Phil Toube, “travelled with my grandfather and grandmother (Simon and Leah) to South Africa."
 Maurice David Toube passed away in 1946.
 The Blumberg's were in turn related to the Immerman family by marriage.
 The death certificate of Abraham Blumberg, who passed away in 1932 and was the brother of Leah, David and Joseph states that their father, Moses Blumberg married Betty Immerman in Talsi.
 Leah, David and Joseph Blumberg came to Vryburg.
 Joseph (Spider) married Lilly Edelstein, the daughter of Louis Edelstein from Warrenton.
 Based on an interview that Maurice Immerman conducted with Eve Horwitz in 1982, the Immermans were also related to the Friedman family.
 "We went to Middleburg, we went there because we had relations over there the Lieberthals.
 My mother had a half-brother, step-brother, by the name of [Leib / Lewin] Friedman and his daughter [Lea] had married her uncle, [Simon] Lieberthal."

 Oupa Lewin or Leib Friedman, father of Ester, Leah, Sam and Lolly joined his children in Vryburg.
 Leib's wife, Helene Friedman, who was also originally a Lieberthal.
-She was probably Simon's brother.
+She was possibly Simon's brother.
 Helene passed away after Ester was born.
 Later, the Toubes and Mendelows - through marriage to Lieberthal's - became part of the Vryburg community.
 The Toubes, in turn, were also related to the Immerman's.
 Shifra Sophie Toube was an Immerman.
-Sophie's brother Leopold is buried in Vryburg and he and his family lived there.
+Sophie's brother, Leopold, is buried in Vryburg and he and his family lived there.
 Abram Aron Immerman married Lena Blumberg.
 The Immermans we also related to the Friedberg family - one of whom is buried in Vryburg.
-The Lowitz and the Radowsky families arrived in 1918, to run a hotel, which was sold in 1919 to a Moses Cohen.
+The Lowitz and the Radowsky families arrived in 1918, to run a hotel, which was sold in 1919 to a Moses Cohen (from Bloemhof).
 According to Phil Toube and Mervyn Lieberthal, the Lowitz family are also related to the Lieberthal family.

 Other Jews at the time:

-Another Courlander with a Vyburg connection. was Leopold Brenner.
+Another Courlander with a Vyburg connection, was Leopold Brenner.
 He applied for Naturalization in 1910 from Pudimoe.
 He was living at Upper Gong Gong near Barkley West, when he passed away in 1930.
-The continued Jewish presence at Pudimoe is remarkable.

 A Zionist Record article dated 6 September 1915, provides a fascinating insight into additional families who were in Vryburg those years.
-This is supplemented by a list of Jewish soldiers serving in the Union forcies World War One.
+This list of additional names is supplemented by a list of Jewish soldiers serving in the Union forces World War One.

 • Mrs. S. Abelheim.
-I presume this was Rose Smollan, who married Samuel Abelheim.
-Rose was the daughter of Leah and Solomon Smollan),
+This was Rose Smollan, who married Samuel Abelheim.
+Rose was the daughter of Leah and Solomon Smollan,

 • Fannie Victoria Fisher.
 She was, it seems, the daughter of Adolph Marks Fisher and Rosa Fisher (nee Hart).
 The family were Hungarian Jews from Miskolc (Mischkolz in Yiddish).
 Her Vryburg connection is not clear.